 These were not class action settlements with one-size-fits-all outcomes.
 Each claim was evaluated on its own facts.
 Some survivors received higher compensation based on the severity of the abuse, the duration of their detention, the psychological impact, and the strength of supporting evidence.
 Others received less.
 What remained consistent was the County’s willingness to resolve even those claims that fell outside the formal statute of limitations.

 That willingness is not based on goodwill.
 It is a smart legal strategy designed to put this awful saga to bed as much as possible.
 Los Angeles County officials know and fear that the law could shift again, and that delaying resolution could create even greater financial exposure in the future.
-As a result, a second round of settlements is expected to follow the same path as the first and keep the door open for claims that come after the statute of limitations has passed.
+As a result, a second round of juvenile hall settlements is expected to follow the same path as the first and keep the door open for claims that come after the statute of limitations has passed.

 Contact Us About Sylmar Juvenile Hall Sex Abuse Lawsuits